cloudfoundry/diego-release/examples/aws/OPTIONAL.md

 ### Set the CF-MySQL IaaS Settings

-When filling out the [`iaas_settings.yml`](https://github.com/cloudfoundry/cf-mysql-release/blob/develop/manifest-generation/examples/aws/iaas-settings.yml), you only need to create one subnet and fill in the corresponding properties for the `mysql1` network and AZ.
+When filling out the [`iaas_settings.yml`](https://github.com/cloudfoundry/cf-mysql-release/blob/develop/manifest-generation/examples/aws/iaas-settings.yml), you only need to create one subnet per availability zone and fill in the corresponding properties for the `mysql1`, `mysql2`, and `mysql3` network and AZ.
 You can create an AWS subnet for the CF-MySQL deployment by:

 1. From the AWS console homepage, click on `VPC` in the `Networking` section.
 1. Click on the `Subnets` link.
 1. Click on the `Create Subnet` button.
 1. Fill in the name tag property for the subnet as is desired (for example, MySQLZ1).
 1. Select the VPC associated with your deployment.
-1. Select the AZ you used as the first AZ in the `stubs/infrastructure/availability_zones.yml` file.
+1. Select the AZ you used to AZ in the `stubs/infrastructure/availability_zones.yml` file.
+    2. If you're configuring HA, the 1st subnet should match the 1st AZ, the 2nd subnet should match the 2nd AZ, etc.
 1. Fill in `10.10.32.0/24` as the CIDR range.
 1. Click on the `Yes, Create` button.

+If deploying in HA configuration, this should be repeated 3 times, once for each AZ.

 ### Scaling down the CF-MySQL cluster